git commands

 - create a branch (locally)git checkout <branchname>

-- change current "working directory" tobranchname
+- change the current "working directory" tobranchname

 git merge <frombranch> <tobranch>